philliphoff/dapr-ai-bindings/README.md

    Transfer-Encoding: chunked

    {
-     "response": "\n\nI'm doing well, thanks for asking.
+     "assistant": "\n\nI'm doing well, thanks for asking.
 How are you?"
    }
    ```